sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_discussions.rst

   cohort who can read it, edit the content of the post or delete the post.

-* If you change the topic that a post appears in, the visibility of the post and its responses and comments does not change.
+* If you change the topic that a post appears in, the visibility of the post and its responses and comments **does not change**.
 This ensures that students who are following the post, or who have contributed responses or comments to it, will still be able to read it.

 * All of the responses and comments that are contributed to a post will be visible to the same group of people as the post itself.
 You cannot change the